MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-We also added an interface for our WalletErrors too.
+This also adds an interface for `WalletError`.

 ### 2. Build the context provider

-This will be the most involved coding section of the tutorial as we understand what types, interfaces, functions, hooks, events, effects, and RPC calls will be needed to create our React Context component.
-This component will wrap our application, providing all components access to the state and functions required to modify the state and perform connection and disconnection to the discovered wallets.
-We will add each piece in succession and explain each.
+This section of the tutorial covers the types, interfaces, functions, hooks, events, effects, and RPC calls needed to create the React Context component.
+This component wraps your application, providing all components access to the state and functions required to modify the state and manage connections to discovered wallets.

 Add the following code to `src/hooks/WalletProvider`: